 We all know that freshness of content is important for a site, but you need to make sure you are not trying to rank a page for what another page is already ranking for.

 Every SEO agency knows about Penguin and Panda penalties on websites or the latest algo updates like Fred or whatever folk would like to call them.
 But only the advanced SEO companies know about the hidden secret of the content cannibalization Google penalty.

 This is a little misleading because it is not actually a penalty but an internal conflict of your website.
 This then causes certain keyphrases to jump up and down in the SERPs regularly.

 Are you jumping around from page one to page six and wondering what the hell is going on?
 If that is the case then it could be the content cannibalization internal conflict you have going on.

 This is a big statement and it comes with massive consequences because Google hits the majority of websites with this without many knowing.
 So what is this Google penalty and how does it affect websites?
 You can describe SEO content cannibalization as ‘A single website targeting the same keyword on multiple pages.’

 When this happens, Google’s spiders don’t know which of the pages is the most relevant to that keyword.
 Rather than ranking the best page in one of the top positions, the lower quality pages pull its rankings down.
 Therefore you end up with all of the pages ranking on page 2 or 3 or even lower.

-Please be aware that the Google Dance may have some affect on your position, so please do not be disheartened if you are not position 1 straight away.
+Please be aware that the Google Dance may have some effect on your position, so please do not be disheartened if you do not position 1 straight away.